VitaliyR/telegram-fspls-bot/README.md

 * **/news** - show latest bot news
 * And you can, of course, just *type* movie name for **search**

+Bot is useless in group chat.

+Also, there is a possibility to search for movies in other chats using inline mode.
+To do so, you need write to bot (@fspls_bot Movie name) in any chat.

 ## License
 The MIT License (MIT)